FIRE RISK ASSESSMENT

 -

-Should be undertaken once the building has been occupied
+The FRA should be undertaken once the building has been occupied

 -